Alex Lawther: Directing

 In 2021, Lawther made his directorial debut with the music video for "Fountainhead" by Linus Fenton, starring Roman Griffin Davis and sponsored by CALM.
-In 2022, he wrote and directed the short film "For people in trouble", produced by Ben Affleck and Matt Damon and starring Emma D'Arcy and Archie Madekwe.
+In 2022, he wrote and directed the short film For People in Trouble, produced by Ben Affleck and Matt Damon and starring Emma D'Arcy and Archie Madekwe.
+His short film Rhoda, starring Emma D'Arcy and Juliet Stevenson was selected for the BFI London Film Festival in 2024.

 Personal life

 Lawther stopped using social media as he began to take more high-profile roles and considers himself to be "technophobic".
 He has described himself as politically left-wing, and generally tries to avoid discussing his private life when possible.
 He considers his biggest inspirations as an actor to be Ben Whishaw, Sally Hawkins, and Andrew Scott.

 Lawther has been a Francophile and a fan of French cinema from a young age.
-He speaks fluent French and divides his time between Paris and London.
+He speaks fluent French and previously lived in Paris.
+Lawther currently lives with his partner in London.

 Activism

 In 2020, Lawther co-signed an open letter to the government of the United Kingdom to ban conversion therapy for LGBT youth.
+In 2023, he co-signed an open letter alongside more than 1,000 artists in the British film industry calling on the arts and culture sector to demand a permanent ceasefire in Gaza during the Gaza war, amplify Palestinian voices, and protect artists who speak out in favor of Palestinians.
 He has also been involved in climate activism with Extinction Rebellion.
 He is a feminist and has critiqued the lack of diversity in the film industry.
 He became involved with causes supporting refugees following his work in The Jungle and supports the charity Choose Love.

 Recognition

 After seeing a sixteen-year-old Lawther's West End debut in South Downs, Dame Maggie Smith reportedly remarked to him that "most of us spend our lives trying to do what you've achieved".
 For that same performance, he was nominated for a WhatsOnStage Award for "Best Newcomer" and named one of London's "Top 25 Under 25" by the Evening Standard.
-He has since received the London Film Critics' Circle Award for "Young British Performer of the Year" for The Imitation Game for and the Dublin Film Critics Award for "Best Actor" for Departure.
+He has since received the London Film Critics' Circle Award for "Young British Performer of the Year" for The Imitation Game and the Dublin Film Critics Award for "Best Actor" for Departure.
 With the cast and crew of The Jungle, he received a Special Citation at the Obie Awards for the play's off-off-Broadway production and was cited for his "deeply funny and moving performance" in The End of the F***ing World when the show received a Peabody Award.

 Lawther was named as one of BAFTA's Breakthrough Brits for 2015.
 His acting style has been compared favourably to actor Ben Whishaw, whom he cites as an idol of his.